Jardin al Bosque - Glamping

 Native to Puerto Rico, the emerald buzzer (or green buzzer), being one of the best known hummingbirds.
 This bird is a symbol of pride, agility and resilience, and has inspired typical costumes and other Puerto Rican cultural aspects.

-About our artist and community leader Edgardo Larregui.
+In this collaboration from Matorral Creativo one of the artists, and community leader, is Edgardo Larregui.
 Born in Bayamón and raised between his hometown, Santurce, Puerta de Tierra, and La Perla, Larregui shares the family stories from the neighborhoods that shaped his childhood and adolescence.
 He was introduced to art through his cousin, a student at the Central School of Visual Arts, who encouraged him to decorate his everyday items: collages in notebooks, paintings on ping-pong paddles, and more.
 From elementary school, he learned about graffiti, appreciating its compositions and creativity.
 Later, while studying at the Central School of Visual Arts, he became interested in architecture and the illustrations he created using airbrush and watercolor.

 Larregui recounts the dynamic atmosphere of the School of Visual Arts in Old San Juan and his exploration of connecting his childhood experiences with his new projects.
 In addition, he tells us about his new project "Forma con Forma" as his most recent entrepreneurial project, as well as his new artistic work whose support is aluminum.